plasmon360/plasmon360.github.io/content/articles/Electronics/getter_and_setters_for_instrument_control.md

 Slug: Improving code with getters and setters in python
 Status: published

-As I was migrating blog posts from my wordpress website to pelican based static website, I noticed an old python code written for communication and control of [Princeton Instruments Acton SP2150i Monochromator]({filename}controlling-sp2150i-monochromator-with-pythonpyvisa.md).
+As I was migrating blog posts from my wordpress website to pelican based static website, I noticed an old python code written for communicating and controlling a [Princeton Instruments Acton SP2150i Monochromator]({filename}controlling-sp2150i-monochromator-with-pythonpyvisa.md).

 As I looked at the code, I noticed methods in the class such as `get_nm()` and `set_nm()`.
-When I was writing that code, I was not aware of the functionality of getters and setters in Python.
-Since then, I have been using getters and setters occasionally and thought everyone using python should be knowing about them.
+I was not aware of the functionality of getters and setters in Python when I was writing that code.
+Since then, I have been using getters and setters occasionally and thought everyone using Python should be knowing about them.

 Lets simply the original code to only few methods and implement getters and setters functionality.